-The team at UCSF jumped head first into managing excited delirium in the agitated elderly patient, for whom chemical sedation was administered.
-The team met with a multidisciplinary group to determine evidenced based best practices at managing agitation in the ED (environmental changes, antipsychotic medications, etc).
+The team at UCSF jumped head first into managing hyperactive delirium in the agitated elderly patient, for whom chemical sedation was administered.
+The team met with a multidisciplinary group to determine evidenced-based best practices for managing agitation in the ED (environmental changes, antipsychotic medications, etc.).
 Using a myriad of QI tools and techniques (Fishbones, and Gap Analysis galore), aggressive educational interventions were implemented aimed at EM physicians and nurses to help facilitate a change in behavior.

 As the team studied their work, they found that benzodiazepine administration in elderly patients discharged from the ED improved from 2.4% (138 out of 5770 encounters) in FY2020 to 2.1% (91 out of 4323 encounters) in FY2021, a decrease of 12.5%.
 Antipsychotic use increased from 1.3% in FY2020 to 1.6% in FY2021, an increase of 23%.